CSCD01/team_04-project/deliverable/1/process.md

 ## Test Driven Development

 Our process will incorporate most of the standard paradigms of TDD.
-We will write tests that initially fail to identify either the feature or bug that is needed.
+We will write tests that initially fail in order to identify either the feature or bug that is needed.
+We will begin development in earnest only once the tests that have written fully evaluate the correctness of the portion in question.
+This does not have to be a whole task: a good size portion might be a single method or function.

 ## Continuous Integration